About the College of Pharmacy

 Established in 1859, the UIC College of Pharmacy stands as the oldest academic unit of the University of Illinois, one of the largest and most comprehensive research universities in the nation.
 Our College enjoys a national reputation for excellence and has been ranked among the top college of pharmacy for scholarship, curriculum, and the quality of faculty and students.

 - Pharmacy Programs: 6 (5 Doctoral)

-U.S. News and World Report ranks UIC seventh among the top ten colleges of pharmacy in the nation.
+U.S. News and World Report ranks UIC fourteenth among the top colleges of pharmacy in the nation.
 UIC pharmacy students pursue the Doctor of Pharmacy (PharmD) degree, which is the highest level of professional education for the field.
 The patient-centered curriculum helps develop confident, caring, practitioners with the ability to adapt and meet the challenging needs of society, as well as advances in the pharmaceutical sciences.

 The College of Pharmacy offers PhD programs in Biopharmaceutical Science, Medicinal Chemistry, Pharmacognosy and Pharmacy.
 Three programs have specialization tracks, reflecting additional specialization within the overall degree program, the research interests of the faculty, and future employment opportunities.
 The college offers one stand-alone Master of Science degree in forensic science.
 In 2006, the college awarded 164 professional degrees, 19 master's degrees and 27 doctorate degrees.

 The College of Pharmacy also offers highly-regarded post-PharmD and specialized residencies in a wide variety of areas in addition to research fellowship opportunities.